It's been confirmed that from 2035, new cars and vans powered wholly by petrol and diesel will not be sold in the UK.

 The fuel cell is a device that takes chemical energy, in the form of hydrogen, and turns it into electricity that can power an electric motor, just like a battery.
 So, a hydrogen-powered car is powered with an electric motor.

 A bi-fuel natural gas vehicle can use either gasoline or natural gas in the same internal combustion engine.
 Both fuels are stored on board and the driver can switch between the fuels.
 The vehicle is equipped with separate fuel tanks, fuel injection systems, and fuel lines for both fuels.

-Meanwhile, for those interested or curious about EVs, last year, Arnold Clark launched its first Innovation Centre.
+Meanwhile, for those interested or curious about EVs, last year, Arnold Clark invites you to visit our Innovation Centre.

-The new £5 million site opened on Dumbarton Road in Glasgow’s West End with the aim of educating visitors about the benefits of alternative fuel vehicles and why they are becoming so important.
+The £5 million site opened on Dumbarton Road in Glasgow’s West End in 2021 with the aim of educating visitors about the benefits of alternative fuel vehicles and why they are becoming so important.

 There are more than 60 vehicles on site available to test-drive, from plug-in and self-charging hybrids to fully electric vehicles.

 You can also learn about the different types of charging and generous government tax and grants available.